JuergenFranziskus/risce/docs/Instruction.md

     then load a value from the resulting address and store it into the destination.
     The amount of bytes to load is given by bits 17 thru 18.

+- 0x1A: Delayed Jump Absolute (Format B)
+    Store the address of the next instruction in the destination register.
+    Then jump to (Source0 + Immediate).
+    Two delay slots after this instruction are always executed in spite of the branch.

 - 0x1B: Jump Absolute (Format B)
     Store the address of the next instruction in the destination register.
     Then jump to (Source0 + Immediate).